grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Configuration as code" %}}

-As the number of dashboards and data sources grows within your organization, manually managing changes and permissions can become tedious and error-prone.
+As the number of dashboards and data sources grows within your organization, manually managing changes can become tedious and error-prone.
+Encouraging reuse becomes important to avoid multiple teams redesigning the same dashboards.

 Configuration as code is the practice of storing the the configuration of your system as a set of version controlled, human-readable configuration files, rather than in a database.

-Encouraging reuse becomes important in order to avoid multiple teams redesigning the same dashboards.
 These configuration files can be reused across environments to avoid duplicated resources.

 Grafana supports configuration as code through _provisioning_.
 The resources that currently supports provisioning are: